LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

 	- spread information and knowledge around the team
 	- responsibility for the code is spread to more than one person
 - [https://www.atlassian.com/blog/archives/creating_optimal_reviews](https://www.atlassian.com/blog/archives/creating_optimal_reviews)
+	-	do not overload the code review (e.g. too many files)
+	-	do not review wi

 ## [JetBrains Best Practices](https://blog.jetbrains.com/upsource/2018/08/30/code-review-best-practices/)
 1. The reviewer should not concern about whether the code compiles or not, so provide an automated CI-pipeline to guarantee compiling and tested code.